Humanity-A1 gets to know our CEO Alexey Lee.

 5. Real-Time Learning

 The vision model adds new faces to memory on the fly, showing how dynamic training works in real time.
-This lays the groundwork for lifelong learning.
+This lays the groundwork for lifelong learning, and in this specific case enables the system's ability to create a local social graph of the primary user and acquaintances.

 6. Apple Silicon + PyTorch + CUDA